Woods’ Ryder Cup chances depend on 3 tournaments

 “I’ll be watching Tiger as he plays,” Watson said.
 “He’ll be playing at The Open Championship.
 Hope to get together with him there and tell him my feelings. ...
 Right now, he’s way down the list as far as points.
 But who wouldn’t pick Tiger Woods to be on your Ryder Cup team?
 That is the question to everybody.
 Who wouldn’t pick him?”

 Fred Couples reached that conclusion three years ago for the Presidents Cup, except the timetable was different.
-Woods missed two majors in 2011 because of injuries and didn’t qualifying for the playoffs.
+Woods missed two majors in 2011 because of injuries and didn’t qualify for the playoffs.
 Couples declared him to be on the team a month before making his picks.

 “There is no reason for me to wait,” Couples said.
 “He’s the best player in the world forever.”